alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 {: .centered }

 A PhD program will also provide more mentorship opportunities.
-In academia, the totem pole is professor > postdoc > grad student > undergrad.
+In academia, the totem pole is professor > postdoc > grad student > undergrad / master's students.
 Going to a PhD program means you aren't on the bottom anymore, and you'll get to mentor undergrads that want to try research.
 Whereas in industry, if you join out of undergrad, you're entering at the bottom of the totem pole and will have fewer mentoring opportunities until interns come, which is a seasonal thing.
 Mentoring helps because it exposes you to a wider variety of thinking, and sometimes solving a research problem just requires the right perspective.

-Personally, I believe in all of coding, teaching, and mentorship, but right now I get learn more coding + teaching, where teaching is defined broadly enough to cover writing blog posts and presenting in reading groups.
+Personally, I believe in all of coding, teaching, and mentorship, but right now I do more coding + teaching, where teaching is defined broadly enough to cover writing blog posts and presenting in reading groups.
-In a PhD program, it'd likely be weighted towards learning teaching + mentorship instead, where teaching means TAing a class.
+In a PhD program, it'd likely be weighted towards teaching + mentorship instead, where teaching means TAing a class.
 I did do a bunch of SWE internships in undergrad though, so I could see myself becoming the SWE proselytizer in a PhD program.
 Who knows?